Veteran Ownership

 The Veteran Advantage in Franchising: A Proven Path to Success

 The numbers tell the story.
 According to the SBA's Office of Advocacy, veterans are 45% more likely to be self-employed than non-veterans.
-When they choose franchising, they're joining a community — roughly 14% of all franchises in the United States are veteran-owned, according to the International Franchise Association.
+When they choose franchising, they're joining a community where roughly 14% of all franchises in the United States are veteran-owned, according to the International Franchise Association.

 This isn't coincidence.
 Your military experience created a specific skill set that franchise systems need: the ability to execute proven processes under pressure, build cohesive teams around a mission, and maintain operational excellence when stakes are high.

 The franchise industry recognizes this value.
 The VetFran program, founded in 1991, now includes over 650 member companies offering financial incentives, training, and mentoring specifically for veteran franchisees.
-These aren't token gestures — we're talking about real money.
+These aren't token gestures.
+We're talking about real money.
 Franchise fee waivers, significant discounts, and specialized financing that can save you tens of thousands on startup costs.

 You've spent years following Standard Operating Procedures.
 More importantly, you've learned to trust them, execute them under pressure, and provide feedback for improvement.
 This is exactly what franchise success requires.